Gerry Anderson: Death

-Anderson died in his sleep on 26 December 2012 at the age of 83 after a diagnosis of dementia.
+In June 2012 it was reported that Anderson had been diagnosed with Alzheimer's disease.
+Anderson died in his sleep on 26 December 2012, at the age of 83.
 The news was announced on his son Jamie's website, who wrote, "I'm very sad to announce the death of my father, Thunderbirds creator, Gerry Anderson.
 He died peacefully in his sleep at midday today (26th December 2012), having suffered with mixed dementia for the past few years.
 He was 83."

-Voice actor Matt Zimmerman who voiced Alan Tracy and supporting characters in Thunderbirds spoke to BBC News about Anderson's death praising his work saying "it's a big part of people's lives" saying also that "people speak of the shows with such affection, and I held Gerry with that kind of affection as well.
+Voice actor Matt Zimmerman, who voiced Alan Tracy and supporting characters in Thunderbirds. spoke to BBC News about Anderson's death praising his work saying "it's a big part of people's lives" saying also that "people speak of the shows with such affection, and I held Gerry with that kind of affection as well.
 I am very pleased to have known him and I feel very sorry for Jamie and his wife Mary."
 David Graham who voiced Gordon Tracy, Parker, Brains and Kyrano said it was "a very sad day".

 Tributes from across the world of television and radio poured in, among them TV presenter Jonathan Ross, DJ Chris Evans, comedian Eddie Izzard and actors Brian Blessed and John Barrowman.
 Ross tweeted "For men of my age his work made childhood an incredible place to be."
 Blessed, who worked with Anderson on Space 1999 and The Day After Tomorrow said, "I think a light has gone out in the universe.
 He had a great sense of humour.
 He wasn't childish but child-like and he had a tremendous love of the universe and astronomy and scientists."

 Fanderson chairman Nick Williams paid tribute to Anderson by saying "To those who met him Gerry was a quiet, unassuming but determined man.
 His desire to make the best films he could drove him and his talented teams to innovate, take risks, and do everything necessary to produce quite inspirational works.
 Gerry's legacy is that he inspired so many people and continues to bring so much joy to so many millions of people around the world."